gennovative/micro-fleet/docs/concepts/dependency-injection.md

     }
     ```

+- Via DI, the DC registers itself as a dependency, so you can easily inject it to your class.
+This is common technique used by service add-on.

+    ```typescript
+    import {
+        inject, IDependencyContainer, Types as CmT,
+    } from '@micro-fleet/common'

+    export class MyAddOn {
+        constructor(
+            @inject(CmT.DEPENDENCY_CONTAINER) dc: IDependencyContainer,
+        ) {
+        }
+    ```

 - Via global singleton `serviceContext`.
-This way is not recommended, as it will make your code harder to write unit tests.
-The prefered way is [Automatically-resolved constructor parameter](#automatically-resolved).
+This way is not recommended to use in casual cases except when you encounter really unique situation.

     ```typescript
     import { serviceContext as scx } from '@micro-fleet/common'